azamat043/auystyr_prj/README.md

 Given the simplicity of the front-end, the development process mainly involves editing HTML, CSS, and JavaScript files directly.
 For seeing your changes, simply open the HTML files in a web browser.
 For a more advanced setup, consider using a live server plugin available in most code editors, such as Visual Studio Code, to automatically reload the browser on file changes.

+---

+This revised README.md reflects the absence of a specific front-end framework in your project while maintaining a clear and structured presentation of your project's details, goals, and setup instructions.